 As Rural Towns Lose Population, They Can Learn To 'Shrink Smart'

-Just outside tiny Sheffield, Iowa, a modern steel and glass office building has sprung up next to a corn field.
+Just outside tiny Sheffield, Iowa, a modern steel and glass office building has sprung up next to a cornfield.
 Behind it, there's a plant that employs almost 700 workers making Sukup brand steel grain bins.
 The factory provides an economic anchor for Sheffield, population 1,125.

-Charles Sukup, the company's president, says even though workers can be hard to come by, there are no plans to relocate.
+Charles Sukup, the company's president, says that even though workers can be hard to come by, there are no plans to relocate.

 "Our philosophy is you bloom where you're planted," Sukup says with a smile.

 Many small towns would love to be in Sheffield's position, with a thriving factory providing good-paying jobs.
 And Sheffield has civic pride: the West Fork Wharf restaurant features tabletops cut out of the old high school gym floor, local memorabilia displays and sandwiches recalling sports rivalries.
-People are excited about the recently opened coffee shop in the old City Hall building.
+People are excited about the recently opened coffee shop in the old city hall building.
 But Sheffield is still a small, remote, rural town, and for all its blessings, it is nonetheless losing population.
 According to census estimates, the numbers slipped by about 4 percent between 2010 and 2016.

-Population loss like Sheffield's is happening in small towns across the U.S. "The big picture for all rural communities that don't have a connection to a growing metro area is that they are going to get smaller over time," says Kimberly Zarecor, associate professor of Architecture at Iowa State University.
+Population loss like Sheffield's is happening in small towns across the U.S. "The big picture for all rural communities that don't have a connection to a growing metro area is that they are going to get smaller over time," says Kimberly Zarecor, associate professor of architecture at Iowa State University.

-Zarecor argues that little towns like Sheffield shouldn't spend money trying to lure new residents to shore up their population numbers.
+Zarecor argues that towns like Sheffield shouldn't spend money trying to lure new residents to shore up their population numbers.
 She says instead, they should focus on making life better for the residents they still have.
-In fact she's devoting a lot of her energy to that cause — she calls it "The Shrink Smart Project."
+In fact, she's devoting a lot of her energy to the cause she calls "The Shrink Smart Project."

 It's an idea that dawned on Zarecor when she studied in Ostrava, a city in the Czech Republic that saw its coal and steel industry collapse 30 years ago, with the end of the Cold War.